isaiah1112/sshreader/README.md

 ## Documentation

-The documentation for sshreader can be found at http://sshreader.readthedocs.io/
+The documentation for sshreader can be found [here](https://sshreader.readthedocs.io)

 ### Building Docs